jfchoii/saints3/wiki/Performance-Guidelines.md

 [Source](https://docs.google.com/document/d/12FLRxtxWymUOP0qMJi5nVJau9v-fuHgrKBRPqouA3nU/edit)

-Consolidated with guild handbook, mostly
+Consolidated with guild handbook, mostly.
+The items left are Guild Credits, which are not present in the latest iteration of the Guild HB.

 <!--Editor's note: Incorporate this into Guild Rules/Guild Handbook?
 Or keep performance guidelines and migrate ranks into this?-->